International airports in Israel. Israel airports for international flights

 Public transport

-Bus number 282 operates from Eilat to the airport.
-Its schedule is tied to the schedule of departures and arrivals.
-He usually leaves the airport 45 minutes after the next plane has landed.
+Bus No. 282 operates from Eilat to the airport.
+Its schedule is linked to the schedule of departures and arrivals.
+He usually leaves the airport 45 minutes after the next plane lands.

 Travel time: 1–1.5 hours.